April 4, 2023 Update:

 The purpose of the indictment is to give notice to the accused what he is being charged with.
 If faced with this type of a indictment in state court, Varghese Summersett would assuredly respond with a Motion to Quash the indictment.

 April 2, 2023

-Former President Donald Trump was indicted on Thursday by a Manhattan grand jury, becoming the first current or former president to face criminal charges in the last century.
-Trump is expected to be in court on Tuesday for an arraignment.
+Former President Donald Trump was indicted on March 30, 2023, by a Manhattan grand jury, becoming the first current or former president to face criminal charges in the last century.

 In this article, Board Certified Criminal Attorney Benson Varghese explains what’s the behind the prosecution, the criminal process, and answers questions about this precedent-setting prosecution.

 What has Donald Trump been charged with?